jamesroutley/formation/README.rst

 Automation
 **********

 Formation aggressively automates the CloudFormation template writing process.
-If we wish to create a template containing a VPC using native CloudFormation, we can write the following:
+To show this, we first examine a template written in stock CloudFormation.
+To create a template containing a VPC, we can write the following:

 .. code-block:: yaml